Émile Roux: Early years

 Roux was born in Confolens, Charente.
 It is believed that Roux had a fatherless childhood.
 He received his baccalaureate in sciences in 1871 and started his studies in 1872 at the Medical School of Clermont-Ferrand.
 He worked initially as a student assistant in chemistry at the Faculty of Sciences, under Émile Duclaux.
 From 1874 to 1878, he continued his studies in Paris and was admitted as clinical assistant at Hôtel-Dieu.
 Between 1874 and 1877, Roux received a fellowship for the Military School at Val-de-Grâce, but quit it after failing to present his dissertation in due time.
 It is also believed that Roux may have been dismissed from the military for some form of insubordination.
 In 1878, he started to work as an assistant to the course on fermentation given by his patron Duclaux at the Sorbonne University.

-In 1878, Pierre Paul Emile Roux married Rose Anna Shedlock, but it was kept a secret.
-Shedlock met Roux at the Paris medical school.
-Shedlock then died in 1879 of tuberculosis.
+In 1878, Pierre Paul Emile Roux married Rose Anna Shedlock in London, but it was kept a secret.
+Shedlock was a historical figure in her own right, being one of the first women medical students in Britain and Europe.
+Shedlock met Roux while both were in medical school in Paris.
+Shedlock died in 1879 of tuberculosis within days of Roux performing his critical experiments on chicken cholera vaccine.
 In an inaccurate biography, Roux's niece stated that Shedlock contracted tuberculosis from Roux.
 However, this is unlikely, given that Shedlock had symptoms before marrying Roux.
-According to his niece, Roux allegedly believed that marriage was an opportunity for women to satisfy their "deepest aspirations," while for men it was "mutilation".
+According to his niece, Roux allegedly believed that marriage was an opportunity for women to satisfy their "deepest aspirations", while for men it was "mutilation".